 The accompanying notes form an integral part of these unaudited consolidated financial statements.

-Mindtree Limited (‘Mindtree’ or ‘the Company’) together with its subsidiaries Mindtree Software (Shenzhen) Co.
-Ltd, and Mindtree Software (Shanghai) Co.
-Ltd, collectively referred to as ‘the Group’ is an international Information Technology consulting and implementation Group that delivers business solutions through global software development.
-The Group is structured into five verticals – Manufacturing, Banking, Financial Services and Insurance, Hitech, Travel & Transportation and Others.
+Mindtree Limited ('Mindtree' or 'the Company') together with its subsidiaries Mindtree Software (Shanghai) Co.
+Ltd, Discoverture Solutions L.L.C ('DS LLC') and its controlled subsidiaries, Discoverture Solutions U.L.C and Discoverture Solutions Europe Limited, collectively referred to as 'the Group' is an international Information Technology consulting and implementation Group that delivers business solutions through global software development.
+The Group is structured into five verticals - Retail, CPG and Manufacturing (RCM), Banking, Financial Services and Insurance (BFSI), Hitech and Media Services (HTMS), Travel & Hospitality (TH) and Others.
 The Group offers services in the areas of agile, analytics and information management, application development and maintenance, business process management, business technology consulting, cloud, digital business, independent testing, infrastructure management services, mobility, product engineering and SAP services.
-The Company is a public limited company incorporated and domiciled in India and has its registered office at Bangalore, Karnataka, India and has offices in United States of America, United Kingdom, Japan, Singapore, Australia, Germany, Switzerland, Sweden, UAE, Netherlands, Canada, France, Malaysia and Republic of China.
+The Company is a public limited company incorporated and domiciled in India and has its registered office at Bangalore, Karnataka, India and has offices in United States of America, United Kingdom, Japan, Singapore, Malaysia, Australia, Germany, Switzerland, Sweden, UAE, Netherlands, Canada, Belgium, France, Ireland, and Republic of China.
 The Company has its primary listings on the Bombay Stock Exchange and National Stock Exchange in India.
-These unaudited consolidated financial statements were authorized for issuance by the Company’s Board of Directors and Audit Committee on April 16, 2014.
+These unaudited consolidated financial statements were authorized for issuance by the Company's Board of Directors and Audit Committee on April 16, 2015.

 (a) Statement of compliance